kaisermann/svelte-loadable/README.md

 To set that up, you'll need to `register` the loader at definition time in a module script block, instead of passing the loader directly to the loadable component instance, then pass the resulting loader on to the loadable component.
 It looks like this (with `svelte-routing`).

-*NOTE:* A resolve function is necessary for most SSR solutions.
-The function must return an absolute path, which will be used for indexing, and for loading before hydration.
-The specific way to generate that may vary by platform.
-A babel plugin for Svelte Loadable to help generate that automatically is forthcoming.
+*NOTE:* A `resolve` function is necessary for the cache to keep track of its loaded assets, and for SSR solutions.
+The `resolve` function must return a resolved path, which will be used to keep track of loadables, and to facilitate loading before hydration in SSR solutions.
+A [babel plugin](#babel-plugin) is included for basic caching functionality.

 **App.svelte:**